SuperDARN/pydarn/docs/user/SDarnRead.md

 where the named variable `fitacf_data` is a python dictionary list containing all the data in the file.
 If you were reading a different kind of file, you would need to use the methods `read_iqdat`, `read_rawacf`, `read_grid` or `read_map` for their respective filetypes.

 ## Reading a compressed file

-Since it is undetermined what compression a user may use on a file, python comes with various compression libraries and pyDARN has the feature to read in the compression stream.
+To read a compressed file like **bz2** (commonly used for SuperDARN data products), you will need to use [bz2 library](https://docs.python.org/3/library/bz2.html).
-For example to read in a **bz2** compressed FitACF file (commonly used for SuperDARN data products) use the [bz2 library](https://docs.python.org/3/library/bz2.html):
+The `SDarnRead` class allows the user to provide the file data as a stream of data which is what the **bz2** returns when it reads a compressed file:
 ```python
 import bz2
 import pydarn